SonyResearch/simba/README.md

 python run.py
 ```

-To benchmark a simba with running all environments
+To benchmark the algorithm with all environments
 ```
 python run_parallel.py \
     --task all \